makrai/notes/doddapaneni2107-primer-multiling-lm.md

   primarily between those of the same family
 * common representations
-  * seem to be clearest in the middle layers, after which the network specialises for different languages as modelled in the pretraining objective
+  * seem to be clearest in the middle layers, after which the network specialises for different languages as modelled in the pretraining obj
   * can be probed to accurately perform supervised NLU tasks such as POS tagging, dependency parsing, in some cases with zero-shot transfer
 * more complex tasks such as MT quality evaluation (Libovickỳ+ 2019) or